yelite/tvm-nix-shell/README.md

-This is a dev shell for tvm development.
+(WIP) This is a dev shell for tvm development.
 To use,

 ```sh
 # In the root directory of this repo